Dynamical Systems Models for Market Evolution: A Mechanistic Alternative to Autoregressive Methods: Introduction

 \section{Introduction}

-Modeling market dynamics is a challenging problem in quantitative analysis, characterized by complex interactions between multiple time-varying and time-invariant factors that influence outcomes.
-Traditional econometric approaches, while widely adopted, often fall short in explicitly capturing the underlying mechanisms that drive market behavior and fail to provide the mechanistic insights necessary for strategic decision-making \cite{arthur1997economy, farmer2009economy}.
-This research proposes a novel approach to market modeling using ordinary differential equations (ODEs) and constrained parameter optimization, drawing inspiration from successful applications of dynamical systems theory in population biology, epidemiology, and fluid mechanics.
+Market dynamics present a fundamental challenge for business planning.
+Traditional approaches struggle to capture the complex interactions among competitive forces, consumer preferences, and technological change that drive market evolution.
+As \citet{arthur1997economy} and \citet{farmer2009economy} have demonstrated, traditional econometric approaches, despite their widespread adoption, fail to capture the underlying mechanisms that drive market behavior, limiting their utility for strategic decision-making.
+We propose an alternative approach to market modeling based on ordinary differential equations (ODEs) and constrained parameter optimization.
+Our framework draws inspiration from successful applications of dynamical systems theory in population biology, epidemiology, and fluid mechanics.

-Markets are complex dynamical systems influenced by various time-dependent and time-independent factors such as economic outlook, product competitiveness, supply chain constraints, consumer behavior, and regulatory changes.
-Historically, autoregressive (AR) models (ARIMA, VAR, etc.) have been the predominant statistical methods used to forecast market behavior \cite{box1976time, sims1980macroeconomics}.
-However, given that these models are linear combinations of historical values that represent the market quantitatively, the insights we can draw from them are limited.
-While AR models excel at pattern recognition and short-term forecasting based on historical trends, they provide little understanding of the causal mechanisms underlying market movements and offer limited capability for scenario analysis or policy intervention assessment \cite{granger1969investigating, hamilton1994time}.
+Markets are complex dynamical systems influenced by product competitiveness, supply chain constraints, consumer preferences, and regulatory changes. \citet{box1976time} and \citet{sims1980macroeconomics} show that for decades, autoregressive (AR) models---including ARIMA and VAR---have dominated market forecasting.
+However, AR models provide limited mechanistic insight because they represent markets as weighted linear combinations of historical trends.
+While AR models excel at pattern recognition and short-term forecasting, \citet{granger1969investigating} and \citet{hamilton1994time} show that they provide little understanding of causal mechanisms, limiting their utility for scenario analysis and policy intervention assessment.

-On the contrary, dynamical systems allow us to explicitly quantify various dynamics that influence market outcomes and study their relationships in a mechanistic framework \cite{strogatz2014nonlinear, medio2001nonlinear}.
-Additionally, business and management decision support requires a prediction of how outcomes will change due to a specific decision or intervention, which cannot be accomplished with simple linear AR models that lack causal structure \cite{pearl2009causality}.
+In contrast, dynamical systems approaches explicitly model the mechanisms that drive market outcomes.
+As \citet{strogatz2014nonlinear} and \citet{medio2001nonlinear} demonstrate, these frameworks quantify the relationships among market forces and enable mechanistic analysis.
+Moreover, \citet{pearl2009causality} argues that high stakes strategic decisions require understanding how specific interventions will affect outcomes---precisely the type of prediction that linear AR models, lacking causal structure, cannot provide.